manahiliqbal/DeciMate/README.md

-# Decimate: an AI Assistant for Reducing Decision Fatigue
+# DeciMate: an AI Assistant for Reducing Decision Fatigue

 Project Overview